Bass Anglers Sportsman Society: Bassmaster Classic

 The Bassmaster Classic is considered the "Super Bowl of Fishing".
 This world championship event is held once every year and has become a fan favorite.
 This tournament has a first place prize of $300,000 USD.

 Bassmaster Elite Series

-This series has a total of eight regular season events and two AOY fish offs with a total of $11 million to give away in prizes.
+As the name implies, this is the world's most elite group of bass anglers, competing for over $11 million in prizes throughout each season.
 This makes up bass fishing's most lucrative competitive league.
 This series schedule runs from coast to coast through all phases of the seasons of bass fishing.

 Bassmaster Opens

 This series sets a platform for amateur anglers to emerge as aspiring pros.
 Both boaters and non-boaters compete in the Bassmaster Opens, which provides advancement to the Bassmaster Elite Series.
 Also, an automatic entry to the next years Bassmaster Classic is awarded to the winner of each Bassmaster Open event however in addition they must fish all three Open events in their division to qualify.